shopgate-professional-services/ext-category-drawer/README.md

 ## Important Information

-- This extension will only work in combination with the persistent-search-bar extension as it uses a portal position provided by this extension.
+- This extension will only work in combination with the [@shopgate-project/persistent-search-bar](https://github.com/shopgate-professional-services/ext-persistent-search-bar) extension as it uses a portal position provided by this extension.
 - The Burger Icon will only be shown in the iOS Theme.

 #### categoryContentMap:
-The configuration categoryContentMap will be used to determine which product tags or properties are used to denote the need for the associated contenmt to be added NavDrawer
+The configuration categoryContentMap will be used to determine which product tags or properties are used to denote the need for the associated content to be added NavDrawer
 Example Value:
 ```json
 {